Speedway bombings

-The Speedway bombings were a series of eight random bombings that occurred between September 1, 1978 and September 6, 1978, in Speedway, Indiana, United States.
-In four separate trials, political activist Brett Kimberlin was convicted of multiple charges related to the bombings.
+The Speedway bombings were a series of eight random bombings that occurred between September 1, 1978, and September 6, 1978, in Speedway, Indiana, United States.
+In four separate trials, drug dealer Brett Kimberlin was convicted of multiple charges related to the bombings.

 The bombings

 On September 1, 1978, three separate explosions from improvised explosive devices placed in trash bins rocked the town of Speedway, Indiana.
 The damage was minor and no one was injured.
 Speedway authorities called on explosive experts from the Indiana State Police, the Marion County Sheriff's Department, the 64th Ordnance from nearby Fort Benjamin Harrison and specialists from the Bureau of Alcohol Tobacco and Firearms (ATF).
 They formed a 100-strong task force to solve the case.
 The devices were simple homemade bombs constructed from soda cans packed with Tovex 200 and triggered with a rudimentary timing device.
-The following Saturday, two more blasts hit Speedway, with another the day after at the local bowling alley.
+Two more blasts hit Speedway the following Saturday, with another the day after at the local bowling alley.
 The next day, a device exploded under the car of an off-duty Speedway police officer, who was on sick leave at the time and was not injured.

 The last bombing took place on September 6, when another explosive device concealed in a gym bag detonated in the parking lot of Speedway High School shortly after a freshman football game.
 Injuries sustained in the explosion forced the amputation of Vietnam War veteran Carl DeLong's right leg.
 DeLong had spotted the bag and proceeded to kick it before removing it, causing the bomb to explode.
 Aside from severing his right leg, the explosion also severely injured DeLong's left leg and right hand as well as severing an artery in his wife Sandra's leg.